tristenhonore/cse15l-lab-reports/lab3_less.md

 from https://anc.org/data/oanc/download/, a free and open corpus of English text samples.

 ---
 Here is an example of the `less` command used without any command-line options.
-The command run is `$ less technical/government/Alcohol_Problems/Session2-PDF.txt`:
+The command run is:\
+`$ less technical/government/Alcohol_Problems/Session2-PDF.txt`
 \
 ![sa](lab3_less.png)